 Playing safe with the gas supply

-The strong dependence on imports means that the instruments for are vital.
+The strong dependence on imports means that the instruments for ensuring are vital.
 Germany’s natural gas supply is very secure and reliable.
-Germany has the world's fourth-largest gas-storage capacity, which at close to 24.1 billion cubic metres is also the largest within the entire European Union.
+Germany has the world's fourth-largest gas-storage capacity, which, at close to 24.3 billion cubic metres, is also the largest within the entire European Union.

 Trade and regulation of the gas market